 According to Eskom’s most recent system adequacy report, published for the week ending February 3, Eskom forecast that it is unlikely to meet its operational reserve requirements as well as projected demand, by between 1 001 megawatts and 2 000 megawatts in the coming weeks.

 This scenario is likely to last until March 4, according to the report, which has yet to be updated.
+The risk of load-shedding is then expected to heighten again, beginning on April 1, and may intensify from May 6, when supply may potentially be short by more than 2 000MW.

 Gordhan told MPs that Eskom’s board, management and government are working to ensure that this period of “severe load-shedding is as short as possible”.